 In the US there are 3 vaccine available.

 Novavax: This vaccine is available under emergency use authorization (EUA) for individuals 12 years of age and older.

 Is the vaccine free?

 Yes.
-The COVID-19 vaccines will be available at no cost.
+The COVID-19 vaccines are free and available at no cost.

 Eligibility and Scheduling